Protest against oil production in the Amazon Sacred Headwaters, Ecuador. Credit: Alejandra Yépez Jácome, Amazon Watch

 EastMed-Poseidon Pipeline

 One of Europe’s largest pipeline projects is a geopolitical and environmental troublemaker.
-The proposed EastMed-Poseidon pipeline would cross a geopolitical minefield and bust European climate targets.
-It could trigger military conflicts and threaten the underwater life of the Mediterranean Sea.
-Local people, and especially Palestinian and North Cypriot communities, would lose out on the benefits that fossil companies and governments would reap.
+The EastMed-Poseidon Pipeline would originate right off the coast of the war zone in Gaza and could cause further tension between Turkey and Greece.
+In addition, it would bust European climate targets and threaten the underwater life of the Mediterranean Sea.
+Palestinian and North Cypriot communities in particular would lose out on the benefits that fossil companies and governments would reap.

 Read more